-As the name indicates, this company is dedicated to writing a will and other relevant legal documents in Hong Kong.
-It answers all your most pressing concerns and questions about making a will, including the difference between Living Wills and Last Wills and Testaments, and safe storage of wills.
+Professional Wills Limited will answer all your most pressing concerns and questions about making a will, including the difference between Living Wills and Last Wills and Testaments, and safe storage of wills.
 Certain terms that are used often while making a will such as executors, trustees, keyman insurance, Bona Vacantia (for all Brit expats) and intestacy are explained well on the website.
-The key takeaway is that it is important for all parents in Hong Kong to make a will for the sake of their partner and children, so it’s best not to delay the decision.

 If you have a partner from a different country, children born in different countries, overseas assets or you intend to retire somewhere other than here, you need cross-border planning while writing a will in Hong Kong.
 It’s one of the specialities of Carey Suen Will Services.
 The company answers many questions such as civil partnerships, digital wills (regarding online presence and assets) and understanding inheritance tax for UK citizens.

 Carey Suen Will Services, 9160 7855, email@example.com, www.careysuen.com

 Good Wills – Will writing, appointing executors and trustees, distribution of assets, finalising guardian(s) for children